storelocatorjs/storelocator/docs/features.md

 }
 ```

-You can change the marker dimensions (width and height) in pixel by passing an integer.
+You can change marker dimensions (`width` and `height`) in pixel by passing an integer (without unity).

-`map.markers.style` contains object, each objects correspond to a marker category, with 3 parameters:
+`map.markers.style` contains object and each objects correspond to a marker category, with 3 parameters:

 !!! tip "Geolocation marker"
     The marker category __`userPosition`__ allow you to customized the marker style of the user geolocation.
 Do not change the category name of this marker.<br /><br />